splunk/splunk-app-examples/custom_search_commands/README.md

 Follow this workflow to create a custom search command.

-1. Install the Splunk SDK for Python in your app.
+1. Install the Splunk SDK for Python for use in your app.
 2. Write the custom search command Python script.
 3. Register the search command in your app configuration.
 4. Enable search assistant text in your app configuration.